 - Spain - £2,900

 - Turkey - £1,720

 Of course, the further you go, the more you will spend on travel fares, so carefully work out the most affordable option, including what time of year you plan to travel.
 Ticket prices can be more expensive at certain times of the year and cheaper at others.

 Comparing surgeons and clinics

 Gather as much information as you can about the surgeon, hospital, and cosmetic surgery company you have in mind.
 Contact the company for brochures, costs, details on the surgeon, and ideally other patient’s feedback.
 Check that the surgeon is a Board Certified Plastic Surgeon – in the Euro zone this is well regulated and training is similar across the board.

 Overseas cosmetic surgeons don’t usually belong to the British Association of Plastic Surgeons, but there will often be a similar body in their own country that regulates qualifications.
 Ensure that they are a member.
 Examples include the European Association of Plastic Surgeons, and the Spanish Society of Plastic, Reconstructive, and Aesthetic Surgery.

 Find out if initial and aftercare consultations can be done in the UK.
-Some surgeons may visit the UK regularly for this reason, or they may send a nurse or adviser to see their patients.
-This will be much more convenient for you, and won’t dictate the amount of time you must spend abroad in consultations.
+Some surgeons may visit the UK regularly for this reason, or they may send a nurse or advisor to see their patients.
+This will be much more convenient for you and won’t dictate the amount of time you must spend abroad in consultations.